How to Effectively Prepare Your Blog or Website to Be Sold

 Before looking to sell your site I’d recommend that you gather some basic traffic numbers for potential buyers.
 You can give access to your Analytics account, but I would recommend that you only do this with serious buyers and perhaps after you have an offer.
 Typically when I am looking to sell a site I put together a PDF document with basic info about monthly revenue, expenses, and traffic.
 I also include basic info on the history of the site and how it makes money.
 I’ll use this document to provide initial info to potential buyers and if they show interest I can provide more details.

 For the initial PDF, the only numbers I’ll provide are the total dollar amount of revenue and expenses, as well as the total number of visitors, unique visitors, page views, and search visitors.
 I’ll usually include numbers for the past 6 – 12 months.
 I’ll also have statistics ready that show things like the number of direct visitors and visitors referred from other sites, and the number of visitors from each of the top referring sites.
-I’ll also have additional information ready that will show the breakdown of revue and expenses by category for each month.
+I’ll also have additional information ready that will show the breakdown of revenue and expenses by category for each month.

 And then I’ll provide verification (like access to the Analytics account or proof of revenue) after I have a tentative offer that is acceptable.
 I don’t provide verification of these details until we’ve agreed on a price because I don’t want to have to do this with anyone except the ultimate buyer.
 If the buyer doesn’t like what they see at the verification stage they can still walk away from the deal, but if you’re honest up front and you avoid any surprises there shouldn’t be major issues at the verification stage.